luxonis/rae-ros/README.md

 ```

 `rae_desc_launch.py` will use information in `rae.urdf.xacro` to create state publisher for rae.
 You can observe the robot with rviz2 using `show_model.rviz` config file that is located in 'depttai_bridge/rviz'.
+It is neccesary to load the packages in terminal in which rviz is used so it can find meshes.

 ```
 ros2 launch depthai_bridge rae_gazebo_desc_launch.py